derailedapp-legacy/ekranoplan/indicators.md

 # Indicators
-Indicators are one or two line lengthed identifiers which shows a difference of an object.
+Indicators are one, two, or three line lengthed identifiers which shows a difference of an object.

 ## List